Thursday, July 7, 2016

 • In 1575 two Dutch Baptists were burned alive at the orders of Queen Elizabeth I in her role as head of the Church of England.

-• In 1612, barely a year after the publication of the King James Bible, Bartholomew Legate was charged with “arianism,” that is, denying that Christ is God.
-Another man was also burned alive for being a Baptist.
-The burning alive stopped after that, but not the persecution.
+• In 1612, barely a year after the publication of the King James Bible, Bartholomew Legate was charged with “arianism,” that is, denying that Christ is God, and burned at the stake.
+A month later Edward Wightman was burned alive for being a Baptist.
+The burning stopped after that, but not the persecution.
 Hundreds more were arrested and most spent the rest of their lives in prison, simply for disagreeing with the Church of England.

 The Puritans, those early Americans famous for Plymouth Rock and Turkey Day, originally fled England because they disagreed with the Church of England’s adoption of so many Catholic traditions.
 What they are less well known for - but were nevertheless guilty of - was intolerance of other points of view.